Sami-Hammoudeh/Tic-Tac-Toe-AI/README.md

 # Tic-Tac-Toe-AI
-Java AI playing tic-tac-toe in console
+Java AI playing tic-tac-toe in console with the minimax algorithm